What is herpes simplex?

 A single episode or recurrent erythema multiforme is an uncommon reaction to herpes simplex.
 The rash of erythema multiforme appears as symmetrical plaques on hands, forearms, feet and lower legs.
 It is characterised by target lesions, which sometimes have central blisters.
 Mucosal lesions may be observed.

 Cranial/facial nerves may be infected by HSV, producing temporary paralysis of the affected muscles.
 Rarely, neuralgic pain may precede each recurrence of herpes by 1 or 2 days (Maurice syndrome).
 Meningitis is rare.

 Disseminated infection and/or persistent ulceration due to HSV can be serious in debilitated or immune deficient patients, for example in people with human immunodeficiency virus (HIV) infection.

 Mild, uncomplicated eruptions of herpes simplex require no treatment.
 Blisters may be covered if desired, for example with a hydrocolloid patch.
 Severe infection may require treatment with an antiviral agent.

 Antiviral drugs used for herpes simplex and their usual doses are:

 In New Zealand, famciclovir is not currently funded by PHARMAC (April 2019).

-Higher doses of antiviral drugs are used for eczema herpeticum or for disseminated herpes simplex.
+Higher doses and/or longer courses of antiviral drugs may be used for immunocompromised patients, eczema herpeticum, or for disseminated herpes simplex.

 Topical aciclovir or penciclovir may shorten attacks of recurrent herpes simplex, provided the cream is started early enough.